 If you need to check your subscription status to KineMaster Premium, you can do that here.

-If you purchased a subscription on a different Apple device and need to activate it on a new device, you can also do that here.
-To restore a purchase, make sure that you are logged in to the same Apple ID that purchased your subscription.
-Once your new device is logged in, you can tap the Restore Purchase button and your subscription to KineMaster Premium will activate on your new device.
+Did you buy a subscription on a different Apple device?
+You can activate it on your new device here.
+To do that, make sure that you’re logged in to the same Apple ID that purchased your subscription.
+Once you’re logged in, tap the Restore Purchase button.
+Your subscription to KineMaster Premium will activate on your new device.

 • About KineMaster

-This provides information about the version of KineMaster that is running on your iPhone or iPad.
+This tells you which version of KineMaster that is running on your iPhone or iPad.
 If you have automatic updates turned on, you should always see the latest version number here.
-If your version of KineMaster is out of date, you can manually open the App Store app, search for KineMaster, and tap the update button.
-Alternatively, you can turn on auto updates in the Settings app.
+If your version of KineMaster is out of date, please open the App Store app, search for KineMaster, and tap the update button.
+Or you can turn on auto updates in the Settings app.

 • iOS Settings

-Tapping iOS Settings will automatically launch your iPhone or iPad’s Settings app.
-This may come in handy if you need to log in with a different Apple ID to restore a KineMaster Premium purchase or if you want to turn on or off auto updates.
+Tapping iOS Settings will launch your iPhone or iPad’s Settings app.
+This may come in handy if you need to log in with a different Apple ID to restore a KineMaster Premium purchase.
+It can also be used to turn on or off auto updates.

-The Editing category lets you adjust three different behaviors in the app, which will be applied to all of your projects.
+The Editing category lets you adjust three different behaviors in the app.
+When you change these settings, they will be applied to all of your projects.

 • Default Duration of a Photo Clip

 When you add a photo to your KineMaster project, the amount of time it lasts on the Timeline can be changed here.
-Changing the Duration of a Photo Clip here will affect the default importing length for all of your KineMaster projects.
+Change the Duration of a Photo Clip to make every photo you import last longer or shorter on your timeline.
 This setting can also be changed for specific projects from the Project Settings screen.

 • Default Duration of a Layer

-The amount of time effect, overlay, text and handwriting layers take on the Timeline when you add them to your project can be adjusted here.
+The amount of time all layers take on the Timeline when you add them to your project can be adjusted here.
+This includes effect, overlay, text and handwriting layers.
 This setting can also be changed for specific projects from the Project Settings screen.

 • Default Pan & Zoom Mode for a Photo Clip

-This allows you to change the default behavior of how images you import into your KineMaster projects.
+This allows you to change the default behavior of images imported into KineMaster.
 There are four options.

 Fit in Screen imports images into your project without cropping.
-This means that if you import a picture taken at a different aspect ratio than your project’s aspect ratio, empty space will be added around the image.
+If you import a picture with a different aspect ratio than your project, empty space around the image will be added.
 To fill the screen with your image, you will need to manually scale it to crop.

-Fill Screen imports your images to automatically fill the project screen, even if they were taken at a different aspect ratio.
-This means that some cropping will occur.
-You can always move or re-scale your images using the Pan & Zoom tool or, if they’re layers, the scale handle on the bottom right of the image.
+Fill Screen imports your images to fill the project screen.
+If they have a different aspect ratio, some cropping will occur.
+You can always move or re-scale your images using the Pan & Zoom tool.
+If they’re layers, use the scale handle on the bottom right of the image.

 Ken Burns (Random) imports an image and applies the Pan & Zoom tool automatically.
-You can adjust the behavior of how your image moves using the Pan & Zoom tool by tapping the image in the Timeline and then tapping the Pan & Zoom tool in the options panel that opens on the right side of the screen.
+To adjust how your image moves with the Pan & Zoom tool, tap the image in the Primary Timeline.
+Then tap the Pan & Zoom tool in the options panel that opens on the right side of the screen.

-Ken Burns (Face Recognition) imports images and applies the Pan & Zoom tool, but if there is a face in the image, the Pan & Zoom will zero in on it.
-You can adjust the behavior of how your image moves using the Pan & Zoom tool by tapping the image in the Timeline and then tapping the Pan & Zoom tool in the options panel that opens on the right side of the screen.
+Ken Burns (Face Recognition) imports images and applies the Pan & Zoom tool as well.
+However, if there is a face in the image, the Pan & Zoom will zero in on it.
+To adjust how your image moves with the Pan & Zoom tool, tap the image in the Primary Timeline.
+Then tap the Pan & Zoom tool in the options panel that opens on the right side of the screen.

-The Sorting category allows you to choose how your videos and images are displayed in the Media Browser.
+The Sorting category allows you to choose how your media displays in the Media Browser.
 The default setting is Date Modified.
-That means that the most recent videos and images will be the ones that were most recently created or changed.
+The most recent videos and images will be the ones that were most recently created or changed.
 The Date Created option allows you to sort your media by the date it was made, ignoring any changes that were applied afterwards.
-Finally, you can sort by filename. iOS automatically gives sequential filenames to photos and videos recorded with the default Camera app.
-However, third party video or camera apps may not create files that follow the same naming structure.
+Finally, you can sort by filename. iOS gives sequential filenames to photos and videos recorded with the default Camera app.
+However, third party video or camera apps may not create files this way.
 In that case, using this option may cause videos or images taken with other apps to appear at the top or bottom of your Media Browser.